The Contemptible Citizen Kane

 Then there are Welles other initiatives.
 He did the 1938 "War of the Worlds" psy-op, to try to terrorize and experiment on the gullible idiots.
 How many times do people have to be told, "aliens" aren't going to appear on cue when convenient for a bunch of shysters and swindlers?

 They lie about that too.
 That presentation, complete with commercial interruptions, didn't have the effect or import we're told it did.
 Most people weren't fooled, and why should they be?
-Radio was the entertainment medium back then, and people were used to listening to dramatic radio plays.
+Radio was the entertainment medium back then, and people were used to listening to dramatic radio plays using artifice.

 Yep, Kane is one of the greatest for film schools, the poseurs and pompous effete freaks to drool and slaver and pitch their worthless words about.
 For the rest of us, it's another '40s movie of spotty quality.
 A few good scenes, a few chuckles, and otherwise a dreadful bore.
 There's something weird about reading reviews on-line, all saying basically the same things about "revolutionary," "deep-focus" (referring to the depth of field of a camera), "innovative," mostly from 20-somethings and 30-somethings.
 How the hell would they know, those posturing farts?
 Bugger off!

 It helps to have seen a lot of movies, which brings into question the role of "critics."
 Who dares run around "criticizing" anything, when you need someone who has watched many, many films, good and bad, to make any judgments?
-Many of these folks are simply too young and naive to start throwing their opinions around.
+A lot of these folks are simply too young and naive to start opining about anything.
 They're making fools of themselves.

 It's typical '40s Hollywood BS.
 And it's a betrayal.
 It's an example of the yellow journalism it should have been satirizing.
 If you look deeply, it is a fantastic example of what Hollywood is: a propaganda machine that serves the low-lifes of the world that we are conditioned to admire.

-Its part of Hollywood dark ages, where they had color, but used black and white unnecessarily (at times it is alright, to make an artistic statement), went by the Hays code, and showed contempt for the audience with their cheap productions and piss-poor stories, with their cheap painted backdrops.
+Its a product of the Hollywood dark ages, where they had color, but used black and white as a cost-cutting measure, went by the Hays code, and showed contempt for the audience with their cheap productions and piss-poor stories, with their cheap painted backdrops.
 That is, they are simply inexpensively-filmed stage plays.
 It was easy to shove their tainted product down throats because it was a captive audience.

 Even those praising the movie mention how it is "dated."
 You can't say that about the truly good old pictures — and there are plenty of those, where Hollywood succeeded despite itself.